 On Day 17 of Cybersecurity awareness month, learn to set the allow or blocklist policy in Entra ID for secure external collaboration.
-Stay tuned for the upcoming blogs in our M365 Cybersecurity blog series
+Stay tuned for the upcoming blogs in our M365 Cybersecurity blog series.

 In this digital age, Microsoft shines as the medium through which collaboration transcends boundaries.
 It’s not limited to your internal team; rather, it’s the gateway to a world of seamless external collaboration🤝, which we refer to as B2B collaboration.
 This key element plays a pivotal role in elevating organizational productivity to new heights.